Garrett Sharp, mental performance coach and combat sports professional, helping athletes and high performers master mindset, focus, and resilience.

 My Story

 As a professional athlete, I know what it feels like to have your body ready but your mind out of sync.
 I’ve battled fear of failure, pressure to perform, and expectations that pull me out of the present moment.
-In my sport, you only get a few chances to compete each year—so being “on” when it counts is everything.
+In my sport, you only get a few chances to compete each year, so being “on” when it counts is everything.

 Those experiences led me to a deeper question: How do we align physically, mentally, and emotionally to meet the moment?
-How do we perform with composure, stay present, manage arousal, and reframe our thoughts—so the pursuit becomes less about chasing victory and more about becoming who we’re truly capable of being?
+How do we perform with composure, stay present, manage arousal, and reframe our thoughts—so the pursuit becomes less about chasing outcomes and more about becoming who we’re truly capable of being?

 Why I Do This Work